 - (pool deck 12 aft) Ice Cream Bar was transformed into P&O AU's signature "New Zealand Natural Ice Cream".
 Turtle Cove (kids lounge) was renamed to Youth Center.
 Shark Shack (teens lounge) was renamed to Teen Center.
 Lotus Spa was renamed to Elemis Day Spa.
 Platinum Studio was renamed to Photo Studio.

 - (lido deck 14) Horizon Buffet was transformed into The Pantry (marketplace).
 Movies Under The Stars (outdoor theatre) was renamed to Big Screen.
 Seaview Bar (aft) was renamed to The Oasis (adults deck).

-For the ship transformation were hired over 1000 contractor workers who spent over 200,000 hours fitting the vessel with 25,000 m2 of new carpets, painting 10,000 m2 of walls, installing more than 3,000 units of new furniture and ~1200 artworks.
-The hull was adorned the P&O Australia's new Southern Cross livery, introduced on Pacific Dawn (now CMV Amy Johnson) in March 2017.
+For the ship transformation were hired 1000+ contractor workers who spent over 200,000 hours fitting the vessel with 25,000 m2 of new carpets, painting 10,000 m2 of walls, and installing more than 3,000 units of new furniture and ~1200 artworks.
+The hull was adorned the P&O Australia's new Southern Cross livery, introduced on Pacific Dawn (now Ambassador Ambience) in March 2017.

 The list of newly added (fleet's first) venues and facilities on MS Pacific Explorer includes: